8 Uses and Benefits of Apple Cider Vinegar

 According to some research, adding apple cider vinegar to your diet can help control blood sugar levels.
 To achieve this benefit, combine the intake of apple cider vinegar with a balanced diet that’s low in saturated fat, and remember to eliminate refined sugars.

-To fight diabetes, dilute two tablespoons of apple cider vinegar with a glass of water, and drink it before going to bed at night.
+To help fight diabetes, dilute two tablespoons of apple cider vinegar with a glass of water, and drink it before going to bed at night.

-Dissolve two or three cups of apple cider vinegar in a warm bath, and soak for fifteen minutes.
+Dissolve two or three cups of apple cider vinegar in a warm bath, and soak for 15 minutes.
 You can also mix one teaspoon of vinegar with a tablespoon of water and apply it directly onto the affected area.

 Apple cider vinegar contains malic acid, which helps fight bacterial infections and dissolve uric acid deposits that form in the joints, causing pain.